Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

 Keyword arguments given to :meth:`.surface` will be used as defaults for any :meth:`.wcc_calc` call for that Surface.

+.. warning:: Different instances of :class:`.Surface` should have different
+    paths to the pickle file (keyword argument ``pickle_file``), otherwise they will overwrite each other's data.

 Class :class:`.Surface`
 -----------------------
 The methods of the :class:`.Surface` class is where most of the